Reanore/vxde/README.md

 ```

 In the last example, the `USER_PASS` key has no value, and the parser will ignore it (i.e., no entry for `USER_PASS` will be in the `HashMap`).

----

-That's everything!
-This README and documentation cover the usage, features, installation, and testing of the `vxde` crate with the BSD 2-Clause License included.
-Let me know if you'd like to add or modify anything!